GrapheneOS/hardened_malloc/README.md

 become fully accurate once it's finished.
-This function is **not** currently safe to call from signal handlers, but another API will be provided to make that possible with a compile-time configuration option to avoid the necessary overhead if the functionality isn't being used (in a way that doesn't change break API compatibility based on the configuration).
+This function is **not** currently safe to call from signal handlers, but another API will be provided to make that possible with a compile-time configuration option to avoid the necessary overhead if the functionality isn't being used (in a way that doesn't break API compatibility based on the configuration).

 The `size_t malloc_object_size_fast(void *ptr)` is comparable, but avoids expensive operations like locking or even atomics.
 It provides significantly